viraj2252/matrix-react-sdk/README.md

 a minimal application that instantiates the basic skin making a working matrix client.

-You can use matrix-react-sdk directly, but to do this you would have to provide 'views' for each UI component.
+You can use matrix-react-sdk-vj directly, but to do this you would have to provide 'views' for each UI component.
 To get started quickly, use matrix-react-skin.

 To actually change the look of a skin, you can create a base skin (which